 SCU Online Master of Mental Health

 The accelerated, 100% online Master of Mental Health from Southern Cross University provides a well-rounded education.
-You learn to appreciate mental health challenges and are given tools to respond to client needs.
-Subjects include mental health at different ages, physical healthcare in mental health, supporting behaviour change, and developing psychotherapy skills.
+You learn to appreciate psychological challenges and are given tools to respond to client needs.
+Topics include mental well-being at different ages, physical healthcare, supporting behaviour change, and developing psychotherapy skills.
 SCU Online has a student-first approach and offers this course at an affordable price.
 Flexible learning allows you to work while studying and you can start the program with a 4-subject graduate certificate course.

 What you will study is program-dependent.
-But expect to cover a lot of ground as you explore mental health issues, clinical assessment and treatment methods, and practice issues such as leadership, ethics and safety.
+But expect to cover a lot of ground as you explore psychological and stress issues, clinical assessment and treatment methods, and practice issues such as leadership, ethics and safety.

-Masters of Mental Health programs typically consists of 12 subjects.
+Masters programs typically consists of 12 subjects.
 As well as core subjects, some electives may be available.

 - Acute Mental Health

 - Applied Leadership in Clinical Practice